-

 M-Vac System Highlighted as DNA Collection Method for Cold Justice

-"Sorenson Forensics is a leading provider of advanced forensic and DNA testing services, and utilizes an array of technologies and procedures to extract and profile even the faintest amount of DNA evidence from a crime scene.
+Sorenson Forensics and the hit TV show Cold Justice have once again teamed up to help solve some of the toughest cold cases in America.
+On their website, Sorenson Forensics states: "Sorenson Forensics is a leading provider of advanced forensic and DNA testing services, and utilizes an array of technologies and procedures to extract and profile even the faintest amount of DNA evidence from a crime scene.
 Over the course of the two seasons, Sorenson Forensics has used all available resources to advance justice on cases featured on “Cold Justice” including the M-Vac system, which uses a sophisticated wet-vacuum sampling device to collect significant amounts of DNA from immovable surfaces, and highly-sensitive Touch DNA sample collection kits to determine who last touched a piece of evidence by gathering the most recent DNA from a surface."
+To see the announcement on Sorenson's website click here.
+Read More

 -